 Ease of Cleaning

-If you prefer solid color collars, then the Country Brook Petz and the Blueberry Pet Essentials Classic Collar are going to offer the most options.
-The GoTags Personalized, the GoTags Reflective, and the Custom Catch are going to be your best bets if your definition of style is having a custom collar with your pet's name on it.
-The GoTags collars are only available in 5 different base colors but do give you 15 different colored thread options for the embroidery, letting you mix and match to get the perfect look.
+For those seeking a solid color, the Blueberry Pet Essentials Classic, LupinePet Eco 1", and Country Brook Petz offer the most options.
+The GoTags Personalized and Custom Catch will be your best bet if you're looking for a custom collar with your pet's name on it.
+The GoTags collar is only available in five different base colors, but you get 15 different thread color options for the embroidery of your pet's name, which allows you to mix and match to achieve your desired aesthetic.